-As winter’s grip loosens, it’s time to stow away the parkas and snow shovels and have some fun!
-Whether you’re planning a summer getaway with old friends or a relaxing escape while the kids are at camp, the Brandywine Valley will rejuvenate you.
-Renowned for its cultural attractions, glorious gardens, elegant mansions, and superb museums, the Brandywine Valley offers a trove of new delights this year.
+As winter’s grip loosens, it’s time to stow away the parkas and snow shovels and outside for some spring and summer fun!
+Whether you’re planning a spring couples escape, a summer getaway with old friends or a relaxing escape without kids, Wilmington & the Brandywine Valley will rejuvenate you.
+Renowned for its cultural attractions, glorious gardens, elegant mansions, and superb museums, the greater Wilmington area offers a trove delights.
 Best of all, the 12 must-visit destinations discussed below can all be visited at discounted prices when you purchase a Brandywine Treasure Trail Passport.

 Located in Kennett Square, Pennsylvania, Longwood Gardens easily belongs in the pantheon of America’s greatest gardens.
 It features breathtaking horticulture displays, majestic fountains, and stellar performances.
-The 2017 season promises to be something special, thanks to the grand return of Longwood’s Main Fountain Garden, following a two-year, $90 million revitalization.
+The 2020 event season promises to be something special, marked by four outstanding season displays, including everyone's favorite A Longwood Christmas, but the real showstopper splashes all summer long - Longwood's Festival of Fountains.
 This magnificent display rivals any on Earth with its beauty and ingenious application of leading-edge technologies and design.
-Fountain shows run daily starting May 27, 2017 with evening shows added on Thursdays, Fridays and Saturdays during the summer season’s extended hours.
+Fountain shows run daily starting May 7, 2020 with illuminated, themed evening shows on Thursdays, Fridays and Saturdays during the summer season’s extended hours.

 Modeled after Versailles, the regal Nemours Mansion is the former home of Alfred I. du Pont and his second wife, Alicia.
 The gardens draw from the stunning work of French sculptors Prosper Lecourtier and Henri Crenier, and experts consider Nemours to be the finest French-style gardens in America.
-Exciting news for spring and summer visitors this year: the caretakers for this storied property just threw out the rulebook and decided to allow visitors unprecedented access to the grounds of this 300-acre estate.
+Visitors can enjoy the 300-acre property, including gardens, mansion, fountains, artwork, gilded sculpture and chauffeur's garage, with collection of vintage automobiles, on a self-guided tour with interpreters stationed at key locations.

 Featuring tranquil ponds, a scenic meadow, and historic formal gardens, Mt.
 Cuba Center has been a home for conservation and preservation since the 1930s.
 Sit back and admire trees along the Dogwood Path, and discover the inspiring beauty of native plants at this botanical garden.
 Or head to the South Garden to lose yourself in a marvelously engineered display that pays homage to the rich color palette of all four seasons.